 The Journal also publishes Brief Reports of up to 3,000 words.
 Brief Reports should include an abstract of 100 words, and may include a table or figure in lieu of 500 words of the 3,000-word maximum.

 Article length and house style

 Articles should be as short as is consistent with clear presentation of subject matter.
 There is no absolute limit on length but 6,000 words, including footnotes and reference list, is a useful maximum.
+This word limit also includes the title, abstract and key words of the article.
 Longer articles will be considered at the discretion of the Editor.
 Tables and figures count as 500 words each which should be attached as separate pages at the end.
 “INSERT HERE” signs should be noted within the text.
 The title should indicate exactly, but as briefly as possible, the subject of the article.
 It is essential that your literature review is completely up to date.
 Please check recent issues of the Journal of Health Psychology and other key journals to ensure that any relevant papers are cited.
 Papers that fail to do this will be rejected.
 An Abstract should be at the start of the manuscript and not exceed 100 words (in spite of what is stated on the ScholarOne website) accompanied by five keywords should be selected from the list provided on the JHP ScholarOne website.
 References are not numbered but appear in alphabetical order by first author surname.

 To enable blind, impartial review, all documentation must be anonymized.
 A common error is to include the author’s name in the Word document title, as in:

 Smith (blind copy).doc

 Such manuscripts will be rejected for re-submission in fully blinded fashion.